csc7/PP5_CI_GDEC/README.md

 **12** - Again, freeze the environment requirements: pip3 freeze > requirements.txt

-**13** - Create Procfile (just create file and assign "Procfile" as name) in the project root directory, and include this line in it:
+**13** - Create Procfile (just create file and assign "Procfile" as name) in the project root directory and include this line in it:
 web: gunicorn your_app_name.wsgi:application

 **14** - Log in into Heroku from the Gitpod CLI with the following line, entering the required information: